 Planning a trip to Cairns?
 Well, get ready to shed a few layers.
-In this tropical paradise, the mercury rarely dips below the 20s and the humidity is sure to keep you on the lookout for swimming spots year round!
+In this tropical paradise, the mercury rarely dips below the 20s and the humidity is sure to keep you on the lookout for swimming spots and waterfalls year round!

 With that in mind, let me give you the low-down on a few of the best freshwater hangs this region has to offer.